russeta/docs-tap/convention-service/creating-conventions.md

     kubectl config use-context CONTEXT_NAME
     ```
 + The ko CLI is installed [from GitHub](https://github.com/google/ko).
-  (These instructions use `ko` to build an image, but if there is an existing image or build process, `ko` is optional.)
+  These instructions use `ko` to build an image, but, if there is an existing image or build process, `ko` is optional.

 ## <a id='server-behavior'></a> Define Convention Criteria and Behavior

 The `server.go` file contains the configuration for the server as well as the logic the server applies when a workload matches the defined criteria.
-For example, adding a prometheus sidecar to web apps, or adding a `workload-type=spring-boot` label to any workload that has has metadata indicating that it is a spring boot app.
+For example, adding a prometheus sidecar to web apps or adding a `workload-type=spring-boot` label to any workload that has metadata indicating that it is a spring boot app.

 **NOTE:** For this example, the package `model` is used to define [resources](./reference/convention-resources.md) types.